farcasterxyz/docs/docs/reference/contracts/reference/bundler.md

 ### register

-Register an fid, add one or more signers, and rent storage in a single step.
+Register an fid, add one or more keys, and rent storage in a single step.
 For a detailed usage example, see the [signup demo app](https://farcaster-signup-demo.vercel.app/bundler).

 | Parameter      | type                 | Description                                   |
 | -------------- | -------------------- | --------------------------------------------- |